Essential songwriting tips with Dua Lipa writer Gerard O’Connell

 Follow Gerard on Twitter for more and listen to his co-write 'Hotter than Hell' by Dua Lipa.

-Study music in London with ICMP
+Study songwriting in London with ICMP

-If you're interested in developing your musicianship, learning from our regular industry guests and collaborating within the vibrant ICMP creative community, then speak to our Admissions Team.
+If you're interested in developing your songwriting, learning from our regular industry guests and collaborating within the vibrant ICMP creative community, then speak to our Admissions Team.
 They're on hand to help you find the right course that matches your ability and aspirations.

 Contact the team on 020 7328 0222 or via email firstname.lastname@example.org and start your music career today.